Aitaroun: 2006 Lebanon War

+On July 19, Israel killed 6 and wounded 8 civilians as they were trying to leave Aitaroun.
+The IDF had considered such movement suspicious, as it claimed that "all Lebanese civilians had observed its warnings to evacuate villages south of the Litani river" and thus there was "no need to discriminate between military objectives and civilians".

+After the war, Israeli deputy ambassador to the UN, Daniel Carmon, justified attacks on civilians by stating "there is hardly any distinction between Hezbollah and the civilian population [in southern Lebanon].
+This whole region was a region in which you could not make a distinction between the one and the other".

 The village lost 41 villagers to the war new figures said.
 Families laid flowers and read Quranic verses at the graves on October 23, 2006, which marks the Eid ul-Fitr-holiday.

-Population
+2023–2024 conflict

+During the 2023-2024 Israel Hezbollah conflict, Israel frequently attacked Shia-majority towns like Aitaroun via airstrikes and artillery barrages, reducing many of its communities to rubble.
+In December 2023, the Israeli army attacked a residential neighborhood, injuring 4 people and causing significant damage to buildings.

+On February 28, 2025, 95 people from the village, including at least 51 Hezbollah fighters, were buried in a mass funeral.
+Among the 95 buried were 13 who died from natural causes while being displaced, 10 civil defense rescuers and 5 children, including a 10-month old girl killed in the October 2024 Aitou airstrike, which killed 23 people, all of whom were from Aitaroun.

+In total, the village lost 118 of its residents over the course of the war.

+Demographics

+In 2014 Muslims made up 99.57% of registered voters in Aitaroun.
+98.72% of the voters were Shiite Muslims.

-Aitaroun is considered one of the larger villages in southern Lebanon with a total population estimated at 20,000 (2002).
+Aitaroun had a total population estimated at 20,000 in 2002.
 However, the actual number of residents is now considered to be significantly higher.
 The non-resident population is divided between emigrants and internal migrants distributed throughout Lebanon.
 Approximately 45% of the population is under the age of 30 and the average family size is 6-7 members.

 Economy

 Most families depend on agriculture as their primary source of income.
-During the 22 year Israeli occupation (1978 to 2000), the village received a significant cash flow from forced (as well as hired) enlistment in the Israeli funded South Lebanon Army and through work in Israel.
+During 1978 to 2000, the village received a significant cash flow from enlistment in the Israeli funded South Lebanon Army and through work in Israel.

 Housing and infrastructure

 There are around 1,300 homes in the village.
 An electrical network was established in 1964 and access to telecommunications is fully restored since 2006.
 In 2005 a telephone exchange was installed in the village offering connectivity to Lebanon's telephone network.
 Mobile communications and internet connectivity were also fully restored.

-During the occupation, potable water in the village was provided by water wells drilled in the village by Israel but that supply was severed with the withdrawal in 2000.
+During the occupation, potable water in the village was provided by water wells drilled in the village by Israel.
 The main water source is the collection of rain water which is stored in both private and public reservoirs.